 This two-part tan brick commercial block building has a tiled pent roof which references the Spanish Colonial Revival style, popular during the early twentieth century.
 This alteration combined the upper stories with a unified facade, although the windows are set at slightly different heights.
 The upper story windows are paired 1/1 double-hung with brick header sills and stretcher lintels.
 The remainder of the upper story is unadorned, except for a row of vertical brick stretchers beneath the pent roof.
 The primary (east) elevation has two storefronts, with a central secondary entry door leading to the second story.
 There are double doors at a angled corner entry on the southeast corner, as well as two additional recessed entry doors on the east flanked by display windows with ceramic tile bulkheads.
 The northernmost storefront on Massachusetts has a barrel-shaped cloth awning, while the south has a flat metal canopy which extends around the south one bay.
-The transom on the latter is covered over.
+There transom on the latter is covered over.
 The south elevation, which is nine bays wide, has one entry with shed roof wood awnings and clapboard siding forming a false storefront area.
 Another entry door has a historic shallow shed roof awning with clay tiles, and display windows with vertical wood kickplates.

 901-905 Massachusetts. (c.
-1807; 1911; altered 1971) Non-contributing aggregate stone veneer panel on the second story which extends north, and contains the large letters "Weavers."
+1807; 1911; altered 1971) Non-contributing

+Originally two separate buildings, the two-story storefront of 905 currently extends to the north and is integrated into the corner three-story department store building.
+905 Massachusetts has a aggregate stone veneer panel on the second story which extends north, and contains the large letters "Weavers."
 This storefront has an entry at the south end, with large, full-height display windows to the north which angle in to meet the door.
 The three-story section containing 901-903 Massachusetts has been covered with vertical smooth stucco panels on the upper stories of the east and north elevations.
-There are no fenestration openings here, except for the westernmost bay on the north elevation, which is brick and has two square fixed pane windows.
-The storefronts here also have recessed entries with aggregate stone veneer bulkheads.
+There are no fenestration openings here, except for the westernmost bay on the north elevation, which is brick and has two square fixed pane windows The storefronts here also have recessed entries with aggregate stone veneer bulkheads.